Jimmy Spencer: 1989–1994

 Spencer's No. 88 race car in 1989.

-In 1989, he moved to the Winston Cup Series, driving the No. 88 Crisco-sponsored Pontiac for Buddy Baker's team in seventeen of the 29 races.
+In 1989, Spencer moved to the Winston Cup Series, driving the No. 88 Crisco Pontiac for Buddy Baker's team in seventeen of the 29 races.
 He posted three top-tens and finished 34th in points.
-He then ran full-time in 1990, finishing in the top-ten twice for Rod Osterlund Racing in the No. 57 Heinz-sponsored Pontiac and finished 24th in points.
+He then ran full-time in 1990, finishing in the top-ten twice for Rod Osterlund Racing in the No. 57 Heinz Pontiac and finished 24th in points.
 In 1991, Spencer moved to the No. 98 Banquet Foods Chevrolet for Travis Carter Motorsports.
 Despite six top-ten finishes, Spencer dropped one position in the standings due to twelve DNFs.
-He began 1992 with Carter, but moved down to the Busch Series to drive the No. 20 Daily's 1st Ade-sponsored Oldsmobile for Dick Moroso after Carter's team folded early in the season.
+He began 1992 with Carter, but moved down to the Busch Series to drive the No. 20 Daily's 1st Ade Oldsmobile for Dick Moroso after Carter's team folded early in the season.
 He responded with his second career wins at both Myrtle Beach Speedway and Orange County Speedway.

 Spencer's race car in 1994.

 Late in the 1992 season, Spencer joined Bobby Allison Motorsports' Cup team and posted three top-fives in the last four races of the season.
-He signed to drive Allison's No. 12 Meineke-sponsored Ford Thunderbird full-time in 1993, and finished in the top-five five times, resulting in a career-best twelfth place in the final standings.
-In 1994, he drove the No. 27 McDonald's-sponsored Ford for Junior Johnson and won his first two and only career Cup races, the Pepsi 400 at Daytona, and the DieHard 500 at Talladega.
+He signed to drive Allison's No. 12 Meineke Ford Thunderbird full-time in 1993, and finished in the top-five five times, resulting in a career-best 12th place in the final standings.
+In 1994, he drove the No. 27 McDonald's Ford for Junior Johnson and won his first two and only career Cup races, the Pepsi 400 at Daytona, and the DieHard 500 at Talladega.
 On the final lap at Daytona, Spencer won his first career Cup race passing Ernie Irvan for his only scored lap lead.
 He also won his first career pole award for the Tyson Holly Farms 400 at North Wilkesboro Speedway.
-Other than that, the season was a huge disappointment, as he would only score two further Top 10 finishes and finished the season 29th in the standings.
+Other than that, the season was a huge disappointment, as he would only score two further top-ten finishes and finished the season 29th in the standings.